 (You can switch to English towards the top of the page)

 What is Retirement Age in Israel?

-The present legal age of retirement by Bituach Leumi (National Insurance Institute) is 62 for a woman and 67 for a man.
-Retirement age considered a determining factor when calculating Sal Klita payments; regardless of any employment status.
+The present legal age of retirement by Bituach Leumi (National Insurance Institute) for women is based on birth date.
+See here for more information.
+Retirement age for a man is 67.
+Retirement age is considered a determining factor when calculating Sal Klita payments; regardless of any employment status.

 Within 5 Years of Retirement Age

 The calculator listed above does not reflect changes made in payments if your status (age) changes.
 An automatic change in payment will take place once one is within 5 years prior to the age of retirement.
 The Sal Klita is then recalculated automatically to that of retirement age.

 The calculator listed above does not reflect automatic changes made in payments if your status changes from arriving prior to 5 years of retirement age to retirement age while you are still receiving the Sal Klita payments.
 The Sal Klita is then recalculated to that of retirement age.